10 Best Solar Stocks To Invest In

 Enphase Energy Inc. (ENPH)

 Enphase Energy is one of the most promising solar companies for many investors, as it’s already growing sales and earnings rapidly.
-Analysts are behind the stock, giving it a consensus rating of “strong buy” and offering a 12-month price target of $322.20.
-The company provides a complete home solar solution that includes everything from the generation of solar power to its storage in a single platform.
-In a tough year for the stock market, Enphase Energy is up over 65%.
+Analysts are behind the stock, giving it a consensus rating of “buy” and offering a 12-month price target of $300.21 — nearly 35% above its closing price of $222.93 on Feb.
+3. The company provides a complete home solar solution that includes everything from the generation of solar power to its storage in a single platform.
+In 2022, a tough year for the stock market, Enphase Energy rose 57%.

 Sunrun Inc. (RUN)

 Sunrun is the biggest solar company when it comes to installation of panels, making it worth a look for those wanting exposure to the space.
 The company acquired its largest competitor, Vivint, in 2020, further establishing Sunrun as the No. 1 installer.
 The vast majority of Sunrun customers lease their panels from the company, rather than buying them outright.
-The stock is down about 14% in 2022, but analysts have a “strong buy” on the company and see 60% returns over the next 12 months.
+The stock is up 15% so far in 2023, and its price-to-earnings ratio of 83 suggests it might be overvalued.
+However, analysts have a “buy” rating on the company and expect a 64% return over the next 12 months.

 First Solar Inc. (FSLR)